 DPS can only offer the driver license knowledge test in English or Spanish.
 You must be able to understand road signs written in English to pass the test(s).

-You may bring someone to translate, but the translator may only help the applicant communicate with the CSR before and after the knowledge or driving test is given.
+You may bring someone to translate, but the translator may only help the applicant communicate with the specialist before and after the knowledge or driving test is given.
 Translators are not allowed to help you during the tests.
-The CSR will use hand signals and other non-verbal cues during the driving test if you do not speak English.
+The specialist will use hand signals and other non-verbal cues during the driving test if you do not speak English.
 These non-verbal cues can be explained to you with the help of the translator before the test.

 If you are hearing impaired you may bring someone with you to translate or you may request DPS to provide a certified ASL interpreter.
 To request an ASL interpreter, please: